ota-meshi/eslint-plugin-css/CONTRIBUTING.md

     Fill in the rule's meta information in the `meta` object.
 This includes a short description, its category, type, and more.

-    Note: Do not set `recommended: true`.
-This will add your rule to the `css/recommended` configuration.
-We view additions to the `css/recommended` configuration as breaking changes.
-If you want your rule to be included in the `css/recommended` configuration in the next major release, leave the generated TODO comment as is.
+    Note: Do not set `recommended: true` and  `standard: true`.
+This will add your rule to the `css/recommended` and `css/standard` configuration.
+We view additions to the configuration as breaking changes.
+If you want your rule to be included in the configuration in the next major release, leave the generated TODO comment as is.

     Once you added a short description and the category, run `npm run update`.
 This will update a few generated files to include your rule in the website and more.

-1. Implement your rule:
+2. Implement your rule:

     The `createVisitor` function will be where you implement your rule.
 The `cssContext` object contains information and methods that you will need for static analysis, reporting, and fixing.
 Use `messageId`s for report and suggestion messages.

     The [`no-length-zero-unit`](./lib/rules/no-length-zero-unit.ts) and [`no-number-trailing-zeros`](./lib/rules/no-number-trailing-zeros.ts) rules are good examples to see how we usually implement rules.

-1. Test your rule:
+3. Test your rule:

     Add test for every feature and option of your rule.
 (We use [ESLint's `RuleTester`](https://eslint.org/docs/developer-guide/nodejs-api#ruletester) for testing rules.)

     Use `npm test` to run all tests.

-1. Document your rule:
+4. Document your rule:

     The documentation should contain a description of the rule and the problem it detects/solves, examples, all features, all options, and any additional information relevant to the rule.